chijunzheng/spreadsheet-payroll-automation/tasks/prd-payroll-time-validation.md

 - Importing data from time clocks or HR systems beyond the provided files.

 ## Design Considerations (Optional)
-- A simple CLI with a path to the `.csv` and `.xlsx` is sufficient.
+- Provide a simple local web page for file upload and output download.
 - The validation report can be a `.csv` or `.xlsx` file with columns: employee, date, field, expected, actual, error_type.
 - The updated timesheet output should be saved as a new file (e.g., `*-validated.xlsx`) to avoid overwriting the original.